Conductor | Worldwide Representation

 Peter Oundjian is a dynamic presence in the conducting world with an international career leading preeminent orchestras in many of the world's major musical centers, from New York and Seattle to Amsterdam and Berlin.

-In his debut season as Music Director of the Colorado Symphony, where he served previously as Principal Conductor, Oundjian conducts six programs including a one-night-only performance featuring Lang Lang, Mahler’s Symphony No. 2 “Resurrection,” and a world premiere by Christopher Theofanidis.
-He also brings the orchestra to Carnegie Hall for the New York premiere of John Adams’s Frenzy.
+The 2026-2027 season marks Oundjian’s second season as Music Director of the Colorado Symphony.
+He conducts six programs including Mahler’s Symphony No. 1 “Titan,” Beethoven’s Symphonies No. 5 and No. 9, and works by Gabriela Ortiz, Vivian Fung, and Kelly-Marie Murphy.
+In the 2025-2026 season, Oundjian conducted the Symphony in its debut performance at Carnegie Hall, joined onstage by legendary violinist and Oundjian’s longtime friend Itzhak Perlman.
 As Music Director of the Colorado Music Festival (CMF), he continues to program and conduct concerts each summer that delight audiences with beloved masterpieces alongside music written by living composers.

 From 2012-2018, Oundjian served as Music Director of the Royal Scottish National Orchestra, which he led on several international tours, including North America, China, and a European festival tour with performances at the Bregenz Festival and Dresden Festival, as well as in Innsbruck, Bergamo, Ljubljana, and elsewhere.
 His final appearance as the orchestra’s Music Director was at the 2018 BBC Proms where he conducted Britten’s epic War Requiem.